 HOW TO USE LIVE COMPOSITE

-You can find Live Composite Mode in most current OM-D, PEN and TOUGH Olympus cameras.
+You can find Live Composite Mode in most current OM, OM-D, PEN and TOUGH OM SYSTEM cameras.
 Please look at these videos (as well as the video accompanying this section) for detailed instructions on how to use this feature.

 Learn more and download camera-specific field guides on our Live Composite resource page.